HASE-Group/hase_iii_userguide/hasepp.md

 Note that new member variables should be initilsed in the start of the $startup Service (or $pre Service, if the entity is extending one of HASE's Clocked or BiClocked entities).

 #### $class_defs
-Used to definition any functions or static member variables that where declared in the $class_decls section.
+Used to define any functions or static member variables that where declared in the $class_decls section.

 ~~~~~~~~~~~~~~~~~
 $class_defs